 To see how the curriculum varies between concentrations, view/download the MSW Curriculum At-a-Glance [PDF]

 MSW Program Goals

 The Berkeley MSW Program educates students for a range of social work leadership and practice roles.
 Students are prepared to practice with specialized skills at specific intervention levels, and are thoroughly grounded in social science knowledge, social welfare policies, and social service organizations.

-The goals of the MSW program are organized around three central themes focused on leadership development as articulated below:
+The seven goals of the MSW program are organized around three central themes focused on leadership development as articulated below.

 Goal 1: Develop visionary thought and practice leaders who are responsive to communities and individuals, draw upon the best available evidence to continuously improve social work practice and policies, and who are able to change with shifting contexts of social work.